-The Reichstag is one of Germany’s most important historic landmarks, and is situated near the Brandenburg Gate.
-Back in 1871, there was a need of a parliamentary building, and in order to select a design for it, a competition was held.
+The Reichstag is one of Germany’s most important historic landmarks and is situated near the Brandenburg Gate.
+Back in 1871, there was a need for a parliamentary building, and in order to select a design for it, a competition was held.
 There were around 183 submissions out of which Paul Wallot’s design won.
 The architect created a building that was 97 meters wide and 137 meters long.
 The design consisted of an iron dome which looked very impressive.
 The construction work continued from 1884 till 1894.
-The building was used by the parliament, and is said to have played an important role in Hitler’s rise to power.
+The building was used by the parliament and is said to have played an important role in Hitler’s rise to power.
 The Reichstag suffered great damage from a fire that broke out in 1933.
-It was not repaired, and was further damaged during the World War II.
-After the division of Berlin, the building ended up in the West part, and its dome was removed.
+It was not repaired and was further damaged during World War II.
+After the division of the city, the building ended up in the West part, and its dome was removed.
 The reconstruction of the damaged parts took place from 1958 till 1972.
-Every year, the place receives several hundred visitors who explore the building and get a glimpse of Berlin’s history.
+Every year, the place receives several hundred visitors who explore the building and get a glimpse of the city’s history.